cukesalad/CukeCassandraSalad/README.md

   | 1      | Ned      | Stark     | ned@gmail.com      |
   | 2      | Tyrion   | Lannister | tyrion@yahoo.com   |
   | 3      | Daenerys | Targeryan | daenerys@gmail.com |
+  And the result of the cql "selectUser.cql" is empty And the result of the cql "selectUser.cql" has 1 rows
 ```
 ## What if i have different DB instances/schemas for different environments?
 Add files like ```cassandrasalad.dev.properties``` and pass a run time jvm arg like ```-Denv=dev```.
 The Cassandra details of ```cassandrasalad.dev.properties``` will override ```cassandrasalad.properties``` which is the default